-Risks & Description Risk Mitigants/Management Strategy Market Risk : Value of holdings may fall as a result of market movements Investment approach supported by comprehensive research Currency Risk: Risk on account of exchange rate fluctuations Investment manager could use (there is no obligation) derivatives to hedge currency risk Country Risk: Risk on account of exposure to a single country Investments in various economies to reduce the risk through diversification Liquidity Risk: High impact costs Robust process for periodic monitoring of liquidity Concentration Risk: Risk on account of high exposure to a risk class Sectoral funds are exposed to concentration risk (exposure to single sector) but underlying portfolio to remain diversified Legal/Tax/Regulatory Risk: Risk on account of changes in regulations This risk is dependent upon a future event and will be clearly communicated to the investor.
+Risks & Description Risk Mitigants/Management Strategy Market Risk : Value of holdings may fall as a result of market movements Investment approach supported by comprehensive research Currency Risk : Risk on account of exchange rate fluctuations Investment manager could use (there is no obligation) derivatives to hedge currency risk Country Risk : Risk on account of exposure to a single country Investments in various economies to reduce the risk through diversification Liquidity Risk : High impact costs Robust process for periodic monitoring of liquidity Concentration Risk : Risk on account of high exposure to a risk class Investment across industries/sectors Legal/Tax/Regulatory Risk : Risk on account of changes in regulations This risk is dependent upon a future event and will be clearly communicated to the investor.
 Comprehensive documentation including disclosures and disclaimers.
-Event Risk: Price risk as a result of company or sector specific event Usage of derivatives to hedge portfolios if required, in case of predictable events.
-Valuation Risk: Risk on account of incorrect valuation Valuation as per guidelines of Pricing and Valuation policy.
-Usage of third party valuation agent Interest Rate Risk: Value of holdings may fall as a result of movements in interest rate Determination of duration bands based on extensive macro-economic analysis.
+Event Risk : Price risk as a result of company or sector specific event Usage of derivatives to hedge portfolios if required, in case of predictable events.
+Valuation Risk : Risk on account of incorrect valuation Valuation as per guidelines of Pricing and Valuation policy.
+Usage of third party valuation agent Interest Rate Risk : Value of holdings may fall as a result of movements in interest rate Determination of duration bands based on extensive macro- economic analysis.
 Credit Risk: inability of the issuer to make timely principal and interest payments on the security Internal Credit assessment to determine the repayment capabilities of the issuer with a reduced reliance on external ratings